Consensys/doc.teku/docs/Reference/CLI/Subcommands/Slashing-Protection.md

     TEKU_CONFIG_FILE=/home/me/me_node/config.yaml
     ```

-The path to the YAML configuration file.
+Path to the YAML configuration file.
 The default is `none`.

 ### data-path